 - While you’re waiting out the pandemic at home, here are 15 more questions to test your knowledge of Baltimore and Maryland — a little history, a little trivia, some sports, a dash of politics — and, as in earlier editions, we made all the questions multiple choice.

 Most popular Maryland

-- Police say a man was fatally shot and another was injured in Baltimore’s Druid Hill Park neighborhood Thursday night.
+- Baltimore Police say a 34-year-old man was fatally shot in the head Wednesday afternoon and four other men were injured in separate shootings.